botox

 Onset and Duration of Results

-Each treatment is expected to last between 3 to 6 months in duration – typically as one is exposed to more BTX-A treatments, the effect duration of each treatment tends to shorten.
+Each treatment is expected to last between 3 to 6 months in duration – typically as one is exposed to more BoNTA treatments, the effective duration of each treatment tends to shorten.

 Dynamic Wrinkles